SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 title: Rules
 url: /user-guide/rules/
 ---

-## Overview
-SonarQube executes rules on source code to generate issues.
+SonarQube evaluates your source code against its set of rules to generate issues.
 There are four types of rules:

 * Code Smell (Maintainability domain)
 * Bug (Reliability domain)
 * Vulnerability (Security domain)
 * Security Hotspot (Security domain)

 For Code Smells and Bugs, zero false-positives are expected.
 At least this is the target so that developers don't have to wonder if a fix is required.

 For Vulnerabilities, the target is to have more than 80% of issues be true-positives.

 Security Hotspot rules draw attention to code that is security-sensitive.
 It is expected that more than 80% of the issues will be quickly resolved as "Reviewed" after review by a developer.

 The Rules page is the entry point where you can discover all the existing rules or create new ones based on provided templates.

 ## Rules

 By default, when entering the top menu item "Rules", you will see all the available rules installed on your SonarQube instance.
 You have the ability to narrow the selection based on search criteria in the left pane:

 * **Language**: the language to which a rule applies.
 * **Type**: Bug, Vulnerability, Code Smell or Security Hotspot rules.